+Cloud Service Providers offer faster innovation, flexible resources, and economies of scale.
 Simply put, cloud computing is the delivery of servers, storage, databases, networking, software, analytics, intelligence and more over the Internet.
 As companies typically pay only for the services used, operating costs are lower, and infrastructure runs more efficiently.
-Cloud computing offers faster innovation, flexible resources, and economies of scale.

 Nowadays, many companies offer a portion of their data centers’ processing power, which means that small business can get started far more quickly and inexpensively.